bytetwiddler/TUSServerWithJSClientDemo/README.md

 Example of the **TUS net/http server** with the pure javascript client **"tus-js-client.js"** integrated into the same executable.

-I needed to add pausable large file uploads to a web app I was working on.
+I needed to add resumable large file uploads to a web app I was working on.
 I found the <a href="https://tus.io">tus.io</a> site and it looked interesting.
 The **tusd** server examples provided a golang TUS core *net/http* example of just the server, and I could see that there was a pure javascript client **tus-js-client.js**.
 Those looked great but I could not find an example that integrated both of them into a single application.
 This code is my attempt at modifying the